-The CDRP's strategies and activities link into and complement many of the plans, strategies and service developments across the Borough.
-The ethos of the Crime and Disorder Act and particularly Section 17 of the act is to consider crime and disorder implications in every aspect of service delivery.
-This has improved multi-agency working.
+The Community Safety Partnership's strategies and activities link into and complement many of the plans, strategies and service developments across the Borough.
+The ethos of the Crime and Disorder Act 1998 and particularly Section 17 of the act is to consider crime and disorder implications in every aspect of service delivery.

-The partnership wanted to take the recommendations of the Home Office Policy Action Team 8 (PAT8) Report on anti-social behaviour and develop policies that would concentrate on:
+The partnership wanted to take the recommendations of the Home Office Policy Action Team 8 (PAT8) Report on anti social behaviour and develop policies that would concentrate on: